 Run Dropbox as a portable app (Windows).
 You can, courtesy of DropboxPortableAHK, run Dropbox as a portable application with additional features such as selective sync and multiple accounts.

-For more add-ons, including web browser add-ons and applications for Windows, Mac, and Linux, make sure to check out the add-ons wiki entry in the Dropbox wiki here.
+For more add-ons, including web browser add-ons and applications for Windows, Mac, and Linux, make sure to check out the add-ons page on the unofficial Dropbox Wiki.

-After four years of service, Dropbox has amassed quite a following with quite an array of add-ons and applications.
+Dropbox has amassed quite a following with quite an array of add-ons and applications.
 What’s your favorite Dropbox tip, trick, or app?
-Sound off in the comments to share the wealth with your fellow readers.
+Sound off in the forum to share the wealth with your fellow readers.